meng-wenlong/EduNER/README.md

 # Education-ner-dataset

-> EduNER is a named entity recognition dataset for education research.
+> EduNER is a Chinese named entity recognition dataset for education research.

 ## This full dataset is coming soon...
 - `sample_EduNER/` directory contains the sampleing version of our dataset.